cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 ## Example data
 For this demonstration, we will be using [Moghaddam et al., 2022](https://www.nature.com/articles/s41467-021-22858-x ).
-In this study, the authors looked at gene expression of tepary bean in leaves under control and heat stress.
+In this study, the authors looked at gene expression of tepary bean leaves under control and heat stress.
-They sampled several time points during the stress treatment.
+They sampled 5 time points during the stress treatment.
 One of the goals of the experiment is to understand gene regulation in response to heat stress.

 # Dependencies